The Islands of Guna Yala

 The latter will keep us on our toes when we set out on our field trip.
 We visited multiple community islands to create a backup plan in case a “period party” is raging when we arrive.
 That is an entirely new wrinkle in field trip planning for me.

-It is said that there are 365 islands (one for each day of the year).
-Any one of the uninhabited islands would make a fine postcard or “man stranded” cartoon.
-We motored through the water to our island for the night and unloaded the boat.
+It is said that there are 365 islands here (one for each day of the year).
+Any one of the uninhabited islands could be the setting for a “man stranded” cartoon—a spit of yellow sand with a few scraggly palm trees rising to meet the sun.